Arbitrator: Official wrongly fired in Flint water scandal

 After her dismissal, Shekter Smith was charged with misconduct in office and neglect of duty, and put on notice that an involuntary manslaughter charge would be pursued because bacteria in the water were linked to a fatal outbreak of Legionnaires’ disease.

-But charges were dropped in 2019 in exchange for a no-contest plea to an obscure misdemeanor that didn’t result in any jail time.
+But charges were dropped in 2019 in exchange for a no-contest plea to an obscure misdemeanor.
 The case was erased after a year, under a deal with special prosecutor Todd Flood.

+Flint's water quality greatly improved after it returned to a regional water supplier.
+Meanwhile, nine people, including Snyder and Baird, were charged with crimes in January after a new investigation.
+Their cases are pending.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.